Bernton/SweeperSolver_2/readme.md

 # Sweeper Solver 2
 Designed to work on: [http://minesweeperonline.com/](http://minesweeperonline.com/)

-Use beyond keybinds require minimal technical skills in javascript.
+For use beyond keybinds minimal technical skill in javascript is needed.

+Finds all certain results and if a guess has to be made, it calculates the probability of candidates being bombs.
+Reaches a win rating of about 51% with an average of roughly 2.65 guesses per game (tested with over 200K games).

 ## How to setup: